-- Timely-quality care: Funding should support timely access to quality health services. - Efficiency: ABF should improve the value of the public investment in hospital care and ensure a sustainable and efficient network of public hospital services. - Fairness: ABF payments should be fair and equitable, including being based on the same price for the same service across public, private or not-for-profit providers of public hospital services and recognise the legitimate and unavoidable costs faced by some providers of public hospital services.
+- Timely-quality care: Funding should support timely access to quality health services. - Efficiency: ABF should improve the value of the public investment in hospital care and ensure a sustainable and efficient network of public hospital services. - Fairness: ABF payments should be fair and equitable, including being based on the same price for the same service across public, private, or not-for-profit providers of public hospital services and recognise the legitimate and unavoidable costs faced by some providers of public hospital services. - Maintaining agreed roles and responsibilities of governments determined by the National Health Reform Agreement: Funding design should recognise the complementary responsibilities of each level of government in funding health services.